David-Durst/embeddedHaskellAetherling/theory/Basic.md

 # Basic Sequence Language Theory
-Aetherling is a system for expressing data flow pipelines and compiling them to efficient implementations in hardware accelerators.
+Aetherling is a system for compiling data flow pipelines to efficient implementations in hardware accelerators.
 Aetherling uses category theory and dependent types to ensure all expressible programs compile to efficient hardware.

 This document's version of Aetherling has the most simple types and operators necessary to get multi-rate pipelines.
 Section [Multi-Rate Pipelines](#multi-rate-pipelines) explains why these pipelines are the simplest demonstration of the advantages of Aetherling's approach.

 # Sequence Language
+Programmers use Aetherling by writing code in the sequence language.
 The sequence language is a combinator language for data flow programs with standard functional programming operators.
-Programs in the language are **unscheduled**: it is unspecified whether operations area parallel or sequential.
+Programs in the language are **unscheduled**: it is unspecified whether operations are parallel or sequential.
 There is no clear interpretation of unscheduled programs as hardware accelerators.

 ## Atom Types
 The sequence language has two parts.
 The first part of the sequence language is the atoms.
+Atoms are standard programming primitives, such as integers.
-Atoms are individual values that are processed by the standard arithmetic and boolean operators.
+Atoms also include the minimal derived types necessary to express arithmetic and boolean operators on the primitives.
-The atomic types describe these values and the operators on them.

 1. `Int` - integer
 2. `t x t'` - heterogeneous tuple
 4. `t -> t'` - function

-Even though tuples are collections of data rather than individual values, we include them in the atomic group.
-Tuples are used to describe the types of atomic arithemtic operators, such as `Add`.

 ## Atom Operators
 1. `Id :: t -> t`